holi-lab/CoRE/README.md

 # Context Robust Knowledge Editing for Language Models
-This repository provides an implementation of Context Robust Knowledge Editing (CoRE) on auto-regressive transformers (GPU-only) and Contextual Hop Editing Dataset (CHED) dataset for evaluating context robustness of knowledge editing methods.
+This repository provides an implementation of Context Robust Knowledge Editing (CoRE) on auto-regressive transformers and the Contextual Hop Editing Dataset (CHED) for evaluating context robustness of knowledge editing methods.
+Our work was accepted to ACL 2025 Findings.
 Feel free to open an issue if you find any problems; we are actively developing this repository and will monitor tickets closely.

 ## Table of Contents